WITNe Alumni

 Nishant Verma

-Originally hailing from Singapore, Nishant is a WITNe graduate student.
-He completed his undergraduate degree at Rice University.
-Nishant works on large animal studies for minimally invasive neuromodulation therapies.
+Originally hailing from Singapore, Nishant was a WITNe graduate student.
+He now is a Senior Research Engineer with Presidio Medical, Inc. He completed his undergraduate degree at Rice University.
+While with WITNe Nishant worked on large animal studies for minimally invasive neuromodulation therapies.
 He enjoys grappling with the physics, engineering, and electrochemistry of neuromodulation modalities.
 Nishant enjoys reading, feeling the wind rushing through his hair, and thinking about world peace.

 Amanda Weis